teampoltergeist/poltergeist/README.md

 * State which versions of Poltergeist and PhantomJS you are using, and on what operating system.

-## Hacking ##

-Contributions are very welcome.
-To get setup, run `bundle install`.
-You can run the full test suite with `rspec spec/` or `rake`.

-While PhantomJS is capable of compiling and running CoffeeScript code directly, I prefer to compile the code myself and distribute that (it makes debugging easier).
-Running `rake autocompile` will watch the `.coffee` files for changes, and compile them into `lib/capybara/client/compiled`.

 ## Changes ##

 ### 0.8.0 (unreleased) ###